 - This drug is not approved for use in pediatric patient.

 Safety and efficacy have not been established in patients younger than 18 years.

 Consult WARNINGS section for additional precautions.

 Data not available

--This drug should be tapered and not abruptly discontinued after extended use.
+- This drug should be tapered over a period of at least 2 weeks and not abruptly discontinued after extended use.

 More about milnacipran

 - Reviews (357)

 - Side effects

 Related treatment guides